Forecasting your orders

 Informing your fulfillment service of your demand forecasting helps establish a good relationship and lets you both prepare for spikes in demand, and smoother changes in your product line.

 Your Shopify store has various sales, inventory, and marketing reports that you can use to track your sales amounts and order trends.
 Depending on your store's subscription plan, you have access to reports such as Sales finance report, Sales over time, Average inventory sold per day, and Sales attributed to marketing.

-You can also use your store's overview dashboard to gain insights about your business.
+You can also use your store's Analytics page to gain insights about your business.

 If your business is just starting out, then you likely don't need all your Shopify reports, as you'll have an accurate idea of your sales numbers without needing to do much calculation.
 However, as your business grows, these reports can save you time in calculating your store's averages.